nhuang37/cosmology_benchmark/README.md

 ## CosmoBench: A Multiscale, Multiview, Multitask Cosmology Benchmark for Geometric Deep Learning

 ### Data Exploration and Set-up
-- All data (including precomputed features and pretrain models) can be downloaded from <https://users.flatironinstitute.org/~fvillaescusa/CosmoBench>
+- All data can be downloaded from <https://users.flatironinstitute.org/~fvillaescusa/CosmoBench> (including precomputed features and pretrain models) or via [HuggingFace](https://huggingface.co/datasets/fvillaescusa/CosmoBench)
 - A self-contained tutorial on data download, data exploration, and baseline training: [`data_tutorial.ipynb`](data_tutorial.ipynb)
 - Additional details can be found in <https://cosmobench.streamlit.app/>
 - To run all baselines: